withastro/astro/packages/upgrade/README.md

 A command-line tool for upgrading your Astro integrations and dependencies.

+You can run this command in your terminal to upgrade your official Astro integrations at the same time you upgrade your version of Astro.

 ## Usage

 `@astrojs/upgrade` should not be added as a dependency to your project, but run as a temporary executable whenever you want to upgrade using [`npx`](https://docs.npmjs.com/cli/v10/commands/npx) or [`dlx`](https://pnpm.io/cli/dlx).